gndelia/codemod-replace-react-fc-typescript/README.md

 ## :notebook: Notes

-- The codemod focuses in replacing the nodes but does not do styling.
-You might want to run Prettier or your favorite formatting tool after the code has been modified.
-For example, in the following code
+- The codemod focuses on replacing the nodes but does not do styling.
+If you run the codemod using `jscodeshift` CLI, you might want to run Prettier or your favorite formatting tool after the code has been modified.
+However, if you run the codemod using intuita, you can safely skip this part as Intuita automatically formats the output with prettier.

+### Example:

 ```tsx
 import React from 'react'